-Teaching is evaluated primarily through peer reviews of teaching and numerical student evaluations.
-Other factors including numerical student evaluations, signed narrative comments, quantity of teaching, and new versus previously taught classes are also considered.
-The numerical student evaluations are averaged for all classes taught during the review period, to arrive at a single numerical score.
+Teaching is evaluated primarily through numerical student evaluations, although other factors such as signed narrative comments, quantity of teaching, new versus previously taught classes, and peer reviews of teaching are also considered.
+An attempt is made to quantify teaching performance by averaging the numerical scores for all classes taught during the review period, to arrive at a single numerical score.
+Faculty members are rated on the basis of these scores.
+The department head may adjust this rating somewhat on the basis of the other factors considered.

-Education, training, and mentoring of undergraduate students, graduate students, and postdoctoral scholars is an important part of our teaching mission.
-Accordingly, the number of students and postdocs advised, and the quality of that advising, is assessed as part of our teaching effort.
-Assessment includes students currently in the degree program as well as any that have graduated during the review period.
+Education, training and mentoring of graduate students and postdoctoral scholars is an important part of our teaching mission.
+Accordingly, the number of graduate students and postdocs advised, and the quality of that advising, is assessed as part of our teaching effort.
+This assessment includes students currently in the degree program as well as any that may have graduated during the review period.